 This theme explores the role of architecture, urban and landscape design in improving negotiations between a place, the natural resources that sustain it, the quality-of-life

 demands made on these resources by the people in that place, and the urgent environmental responsibilities of advanced societies everywhere.
-How can more knowing and careful demands on water, energy and waste be supported by design and planning?
+How can more knowing and careful demands on water, energy and materials be supported by design and planning?
 Can economic sectors such as the tourist industry redress their impact on the earth’s resources?
 Which valuable lessons can be learned from past disasters, for current plans and strategies on disaster management, preparedness and response?

 COMPLETED PROJECTS AND PAST EVENTS